Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Parentheses ()

 Use parentheses sparingly.
-If words in parentheses can be omitted without harming the integrity of sentence meaning, don't use them.
+If words in parentheses can be omitted without harming the integrity of sentence meaning, then omit them altogether.

 ### Periods (.)

 Long text without pause can be painful to read.
 The following description provides an extreme example:

->Keep adjusting the height of the nozzle using Up and Down buttons until there is slight resistance when you pull out the calibration card and it should be wrinkled when you push it forward.
+>Keep adjusting the height of the nozzle using **Up** and **Down** buttons until there is slight resistance when you pull out the calibration card and it should be wrinkled when you push it forward.

 Add a few commas and a period, it becomes more comprehensible:

->Keep adjusting the height of the nozzle using Up and Down buttons, until there is slight resistance when you pull out the calibration card.
+>Keep adjusting the height of the nozzle using **Up** and **Down** buttons, until there is slight resistance when you pull out the calibration card.
 When you push it forward, the card should be wrinkled.

 Use periods, as opposed to commas, to separate run-on sentences.
 For example, don't say: